jundalisay/sp/content/en/research/galen/natural/book-1/chapter-15.md

 How is propulsion by the veins impossible?

 The situation of the kidneys is against it.

 They do not occupy a position beneath the hollow vein [vena cava] as does the sieve-like [ethmoid] passage in the nose and palate in relation to the surplus matter from the brain;137 they are situated on both sides of it.
 Besides, if the kidneys are like sieves, and readily let the thinner serous [whey-like] portion through, and keep out the thicker portion, then the whole of the blood contained in the vena cava must go to them, just as the whole of the wine is thrown into the filters.

-Further, the example of milk being made into cheese will show clearly what I mean.
+The example of milk being made into cheese will show clearly what I mean.
 For this, too, although it is all thrown into the wicker strainers, does not all percolate through; such part of it as is too fine in proportion to the width of the meshes passes downwards, and this is called whey [serum]; the remaining thick portion which is destined to become cheese cannot get down, since the pores of the strainers will not admit it.

 Thus it is that, if the blood-serum has similarly to percolate through the kidneys, the whole of the blood must come to them, and not merely one part of it.

 What, then, is the appearance as found on dissection?